CHEERS in Different Languages → 100 Ways! From Around the World

 If you wanted to say cheers to every person in the world, you would need to learn those words from over 7,000 languages.

-Fortunately, just by reading this guide I have put together for you, you will be able to say cheers to more than 90% of the people in the world.
+Fortunately, just by reading this guide I have put together for you, you will be able to say cheers in different languages to more than 90% of the people in the world.
 So whether you find yourself in Africa, Europe, Asia, or America, I’ve got you covered with this happy birthday in different languages list, fellow traveller.